 - Some newer models can run RV A/C units without being paralleled

 If you already own an inverter generator, you can buy an accompanying compatible unit, which tethers to the original generator with a set of cables, and back to the AC unit.

 These cables are used to parallel two of the same generators when a companion unit is not available.
-You can use these cables for 3000-watt inverter generators as well, but be sure to only pair matching generators with the same amperage and voltage.
+You can use these cables for 3000-watt inverter generators as well but be sure to only pair matching generators with the same amperage and voltage.

-If you don't have a generator yet, or are looking to start fresh, our Honda companion kits and Yamaha parallel kits offer everything you need in one package.
+If you don't have a generator yet or are looking to start fresh, our Honda companion kits and Yamaha parallel kits offer everything you need in one package.

 Instead of buying all the components separately, just make one purchase that includes everything you need.
 Inverter generators that are compatible for pairing together using parallel cables come in one convenient package.
 All you need to do is pack up and go.

 Generators designed to be paralleled are perfectly safe as long as you follow the manufacturer's instructions, use the proper required cables, and ensure that the generators you are using to parallel are compatible with each other as determined by the manufacturer.